x86matthew/Playable3DMaze/README.md

 While other versions of `ssmaze.scr` exist, this project relies on hardcoded offsets, making this the only version compatible.
 For convenience, the correct binary is included within the project.

+The original screensaver stored configuration options within an INI file, but this project hooks the built-in configuration functionality and hardcodes the correct values instead.

 I also fixed a few minor bugs in the original executable, and added an option to toggle the overhead map view using the `Tab` key.

 ## Usage